ruby-grape/grape/README.md

 end
 ````

-If we do not specify any params, `declared` will return an empty `Hashie::Mash` instance.
+If we do not specify any params, `declared` will return an empty `Hash` instance.

 **Request**